Transvection (genetics)

 Transvection is an epigenetic phenomenon that results from an interaction between an allele on one chromosome and the corresponding allele on the homologous chromosome.
 Transvection can lead to either gene activation or repression.
 It can also occur between nonallelic regions of the genome as well as regions of the genome that are not transcribed.

 The first observation of mitotic (i.e. non-meiotic) chromosome pairing was discovered via microscopy in 1908 by Nettie Stevens.
 Edward B. Lewis at Caltech discovered transvection at the bithorax complex in Drosophila in the 1950s.
-Since then, transvection has been observed at a number of additional loci in Drosophila, including white, decapentaplegic, eyes absent, vestigial, and yellow.
+Since then, transvection has been observed at a number of additional loci in Drosophila, including the genes known as white, decapentaplegic, eyes absent, vestigial, and yellow.